kagalle/rainshowers.org/content/post/borg-oracle-backup.md

 This should print "borgbackup_oracle_cloud".
 This is identifier for the configuration in the rclone.conf file.

+`rclone lsd borgbackup_oracle_cloud:`

+This will list the buckets you have created on oracle - all the items that can come after the colon in the path.

 `rclone ls borgbackup_oracle_cloud:borgbackup_client_machine_repository`

-This should return successfully without printing anything, as your bucket is still empty.
+This should return successfully without printing anything, as this bucket's folder is still empty.

 ### Encrypt configuration
 Once the configuration is working, you can encrypt the configuration file, since the secret key is stored in the configuration.